 In the United States, individual state governments regulate certain aspects of the pharmaceutical industry including price transparency, requirements in some cases to obtain state licenses, compliance with cGMPs, and for environmental stewardship/take-back programs.
-For distribution of Arakoda, we have employed a "title model" approach to distribution which limits the extent of state licenses required, and we have contracted with third-party organizations to ensure we are participating in appropriate stewardship/take programs, and have complied (or have a process in place to comply) with state licensing/price transparency requirements that we are aware of.
+For distribution of Arakoda, we have employed a "title model" approach to distribution which limits the extent of state licenses required, and we have contracted with third party organizations to ensure we are participating in appropriate stewardship/take programs, and have complied (or have a process in place to comply) with state licensing/price transparency requirements that we are aware of.
+We are currently engaged in a "gap analysis" to ensure we are compliant or will become compliant with any regulations.
 However, we cannot guarantee that we will be compliant with all state regulations, or that we will become aware of and act on any new requirements (which are constantly changing) in time to ensure 100% compliance at all times.
 State compliance is expensive and new requirements may impose new costs we were not previously aware of.